 Introduction

 Mosquitoes are among one of the most dangerous vectors of many life threatening diseases like malaria, dengue, hepatitis B and others [Kartz et al., 2008].
-As female mosquitoes transmit pathogens while sucking on blood, spread the virus, protozoa and nematodes from an infected person to the healthy ones.
+As female mosquitoes transmit pathogens while sucking blood, spread the virus, protozoa and nematodes from an infected person to the healthy ones.
 Most of these diseases are wide spread in tropical and subtropical regions of the world including India.
 Beyond these medical and health impacts, such diseases pull back the workforce, productivity and hinder the economic development of the society.